-Revenues from federal sources constituted \$25,623,352, or 32 percent, of total revenues.
-These federal sources include grants for the Adult Education, Center for After-School, Summer and Extended Learning, and Head Start programs, and various non-major governmental funds.
-Federal revenues showed an increase of \$728,321, or 3 percent, from last year, mainly due to additional federal funding.
+Revenues from federal sources constituted \$26,327,759, or 32 percent, of total revenues.
+These federal sources include grants for the Adult Education, Center for After-School, Summer and Extended Learning, and Head Start programs, and various nonmajor governmental funds.
+Federal revenues showed a decrease of \$487,473, or one percent, from last year, mainly due to decrease of federal funding.